Professor Douglas Candland, left, is interviewed by a film crew preparing a two-hour program for the History Channel.

 The program is called "Bad Moon Rising: The Real Wolf Man."
 An air date has not been set.

 Candland is regarded as an international expert on feral children and has written extensively on the topic and been part of documentary films produced by the BBC and National Geographic.
-National Geographic’s "Feral Children," filmed in
+National Geographic’s "Feral Children," filmed in Uganda, aired in 2007 and the BBC’s "The Boy Who Was Raised with Monkeys" was broadcast in 1999.

-“Historically and scientifically, we’re looking at the folklore of the werewolf, and not just the
+“Historically and scientifically, we’re looking at the folklore of the werewolf, and not just the Hollywood version,” said Claire Callahan, a producer for Story House Productions.
+“There exists some type of man-beast in many cultures since the beginning of time.”

 The four-person production team used the animal behavior lab as the backdrop for the first part of the interviews and included an extensive filming session with Meghan Hoopes, a junior from Rockville, Md., who is conducting computer-assisted object recognition and abstract counting research by primates this summer.